wolfgang-meyenberg/Powershell-Scripts/readme.txt

 -Currency		can be any valid three-letter currency code, default value is EUR -AHB			gives prices without Windows license (i.e. using Azure Hybrid Benefit)

-Get-AzurePrice -VMType [...] displays estimated monthly fee for a given disk type -Disktype		must be written exactly as in the price table, including proper capitalization, e.g. "E10" or "S20" -Redundancy	is either LRS or ZRS, default is LRS -Currency		can be any valid three-letter currency code, default value is EUR
+Get-AzurePrice -DiskType [...] displays estimated monthly fee for a given disk type -Disktype		must be written exactly as in the price table, including proper capitalization, e.g. "E10" or "S20" -Redundancy	is either LRS or ZRS, default is LRS -Currency		can be any valid three-letter currency code, default value is EUR